deniskovalchuk/vs-status-center-notification/README.md

     Documentation:
     `After the task associated with this flag runs to completion it is retained in the Task Status Center UI and a visual notification is provided to the user indicating the task completed.`

-    **There are no additional visual notifications indicating that the task has completed:**
+    **There is no additional visual notification upon task completion:**

     ![RetainAndNotifyOnRanToCompletion](https://github.com/deniskovalchuk/vs-status-center-notification/blob/main/Images/RetainAndNotifyOnRanToCompletion.gif)